Flourish OS: A Novel Integrative Approach to Stress and Chronic Pain Management

 Chronic Pain Prevalence

-The societal burden of chronic pain is substantial, contributing to absenteeism from work, healthcare resource strain, and a reduced national productivity.
+The societal burden of chronic pain is substantial, contributing to absenteeism from work, healthcare resource strain, and reduced national productivity.
 Understanding this pervasive challenge is the first step towards effective intervention strategies.

 Shifting Treatment Approaches

 Traditional biomedical treatments, such as analgesics and invasive procedures, have historically been the primary response to chronic pain.
-However, their efficacy is often limited, especially for long-term management, and they can carry significant risks including side effects and dependency.
+However, evidence shows their efficacy is often limited, especially for long-term management, and they can carry significant risks including side effects and dependency.

 This growing recognition of limitations has prompted a crucial paradigm shift towards more holistic, biopsychosocial, and integrative approaches.
 These models acknowledge that chronic pain is not solely a physical symptom but a complex interplay of biological, psychological, and social factors that demand a comprehensive, person-centered treatment plan.